plone/training/docs/mastering-plone/dexterity_reference.md

 This is a schema with examples for all field-types that are shipped with Plone by default.
 They are arranged in fieldsets:

-Default
+Text, Boolean, Email

-: Textline, Text, Boolean, Richtext (html), Email
+: Textline, RichText, Boolean, Email, URI

 Number fields